Introduction

 The True Light Quartet – Uncle Paul's Legacy (published 9-7-2022; article #355)

-Having re-read those articles yesterday, I would not change a word.
+Having reread those articles yesterday, I would not change a word.
 In life, Papaw hiked a few wrong trails, but he took the right trail and went up.
-House Mountain hike #180, on the anniversary of his birth, in 1880, was my hiking tribute to him.
+My 180th hike on House Mountain, on the anniversary of his birth in 1880, was my hiking tribute to him.

-The podcast that I videoed, at the west bluff, has better volume than my 3/31/2023 podcast from the upper middle bluff.
+The podcast that I recorded at the west bluff has better volume than my 3/31/2023 podcast from the upper middle bluff.

 The Hike Back Down